ishansharma7777/Django-Video-Processor-App/Django_video_processor_app-main/README.md

 ## Technologies Used

 - **Django**: A high-level Python web framework used for building the web application.
-- **PostgreSQL**: The database used to store video metadata and other information.
 - **FFmpeg**: A powerful multimedia framework used to extract subtitles from videos.
 - **Docker**: Used for containerization to ensure consistent deployment.